First-ever note to feature real-time performance data

 Before Real-Time Data

 One of the biggest barriers to efficiency in any market is asymmetric information.
-Typically, originators and initial purchasers of assets – from receivables to term loans – usually have the best information on those assets.
+Typically, borrowers and initial purchasers of assets – from receivables to term loans – usually have the best information on those assets.

 This is often the case in public markets but is especially true in private credit.
 Investors often have to settle for an initial static view of a portfolio and receive little interim asset-level reporting afterwards.
 Even in public securitization markets, investors may only receive quarterly or monthly reports at best.

 In situations where performance data is lacking, investors tend to look for comparable assets for which historical data is available.
-However, these comparables may not always be relevant, especially considering successful underwriting, which varies considerably from one originator to the next, is critical for asset performance.
+However, these comparables may not always be relevant, especially considering successful underwriting, which varies considerably from one borrower to the next, is critical for asset performance.

 For investors, this means it can be difficult to line up risk tolerance with available investment opportunities.
 If this reduces investor appetite, and Percent believes it does, then that means less accessible markets and higher funding costs for specialty finance companies.